 The Poway Symphony Orchestra was formed in the summer of 2004 by Ulli Reiner, its concertmaster and manager, through the Poway Unified School District Adult Education Department.
 The orchestra consists of community members, high school and college students, music educators, and professional musicians.
 These musicians register for the Orchestra class each term with the Poway Adult School.

-Randall Brinton led the orchestra through 2006, Branden Muresan through 2009, and Warren Torns assumed the baton in the fall of 2009.
+Randall Brinton led the orchestra through 2006, Branden Muresan through 2009, and Warren Torns assumed the baton from 2009 to 2014.

 Performance highlights have included Mozart's Concerto for Clarinet (Bob Barnhart, soloist); Rodrigo's Concierto de Aranjuez (Fred Benedetti, guitar); Gershwin's Rhapsody in Blue (Steve Baker, piano); J. S. Bach's Concerto for Two Violins (Ulli Reiner and Roger Pine, violin); Haydn's Trumpet Concerto (Calvin Price, soloist); Rutter's Magnificat for Orchestra and Choir (combined choirs of Mt.
 Carmel and Rancho Bernardo High Schools); and Tchiakovsky's Piano Concerto No. 1 (Chetan Tierra, piano).

 In 2009 the Poway Community Symphonette was created, a smaller ensemble that performs music from the baroque and classical periods.